 The following current cases that infringe upon or deny US Constitutional civil rights under the 2nd Amendment are being litigated by the Madison Society Foundation as either a plaintiff, legal support or amicus participant:

-Make a general donation to the National 2nd Amendment Litigation Fund here!
+Make a general donation to the Madison Society Foundation 2nd Amendment Litigation Support Fund here!

 Garcia vs Harris

 |06/10/2016||Notice of Motion to Dismiss Complaint by California Attorney General Kamala D Harris|

 |06/10/2016||Request for Judicial Notice Filed in Support of Motion to Dismiss Complaint by California Attorney General Kamala D Harris|